baidu/DuReader/README.md

 To conduct a single evaluation on the dev set with the the model already trained, you can run the following command:

 ```
-python run.py --evaluate --task zhidao
+python run.py --evaluate --algo BIDAF
 ```

 #### Prediction
-You can predict answers for the samples in dev set and test set using the following command:
+You can also predict answers for the samples in some files using the following command:

 ```
-python run.py --predict --task zhidao
+python run.py --predict --algo BIDAF --test_files ../data/demo/search.dev.json
 ```

 By default, the results are saved at `../data/results/` folder.
 You can change this by specifying `--result_dir DIR_PATH`.

 ## Copyright and License
 Copyright 2017 Baidu.com, Inc. All Rights Reserved